-This adjustment gives greater protection in case of adverse interest rate movements and delinquencies.
+This adjustment will give greater protection in case of adverse interest rate movements and delinquencies.

-The swap is providing additional credit enhancement to the transaction therefore the rating on the notes are weak-linked to the short-term rating on the swap counterparty.
+The swap will provide additional credit enhancement to the transaction, meaning the ratings on the notes will be weak-linked to the short-term rating on the swap counterparty.